Zichqec/s-the-skeleton/updates/beta_testing/s_the_skeleton/readme.txt

 Hello, and thank you for downloading the S ghost!
 S is an Undertale based OC of mine who I draw entirely too much.
-(No, he's not a Sans.)
+(No, he's not Sans.)
 This ghost does contain a lot of dark themes and convoluted writing, you have been warned.
 I mostly just made this for my own sake, but if he can entertain you for a while then I'm glad!
 If you haven't used a ghost before, basic ghost instructions are at the bottom of this readme!

 S is still somewhat of a work in progress, I'd like to add a lot more to the menus and add lots more dialogue, but I hope you'll enjoy what I've made so far!
 S features a simple relationship system; if you're kind to him he'll eventually come to trust and appreciate you.
 You can hit him if you want, but why would you want to do that?